CBD vs THC: What's the Difference?

 THC, on the other hand, carries a list of well known, yet non-severe side effects that are due to the compound's psychoactive properties.
 Users may experience common symptoms like dry mouth and red eyes when consuming THC.

 Research on THC does point to potential negative psychiatric effects with long-term use.
 These risks may be higher for younger users with developing brains.
-Neither CBD or THC has been directly linked to a hum death.
+Neither CBD nor THC has been directly linked to human death.

 Better Together: The Entourage Effect